jedisct1/rust-jwt-simple/README.md

 ## Why yet another JWT crate

-This crate is not an endorsement of JWT.
-JWT is [an awful design](https://tools.ietf.org/html/rfc8725), and one of the many examples that "but this is a standard" doesn't necessarily mean that it is good.

-I would highly recommend [PASETO](https://github.com/paragonie/paseto) instead if you control both token creation and verification.

-However, JWT is still widely used in the industry, and remains absolutely mandatory to communicate with popular APIs.
+JWT is widely used in the industry, and remains absolutely mandatory to communicate with popular APIs.

 This crate was designed to: